prometheus/docs/content/docs/specs/native_histograms.md

 resulting histogram.
 The removal is only precise if the threshold coincides with a bucket boundary.
 Otherwise, interpolation within the affected buckets has to be used, as described [above](#interpolation-within-a-bucket).
 The counter vs. gauge flavor of the histogram is preserved.
-(TODO: These operaters are not yet implemented and might also change in detail, see [tracking issue](https://github.com/prometheus/prometheus/issues/14651).)
+(TODO: These operators are not yet implemented and might also change in detail, see [tracking issue](https://github.com/prometheus/prometheus/issues/14651).)